-We’d had a great time on the east coast and it was now time to take a look at wheelchair accessible Northumberland.
+We’d had a great time on the east coast and it was now time to take a look at wheelchair accessible holidays in Northumberland.

 Starting in Berwick upon Tweed, we made our way down the Northumberland coast to Amble, calling into Spittal, Holy Island, Bamburgh Castle and Seahouses along the way.

 Northumberland tourism is currently working with Visit England as part of the Access For All programme.
 The aim of the programme is to promote accessible tourism, so consider this post our small contribution to the cause!!!

 We left Washington early to avoid the traffic on the A1, we might as well have stayed in bed because the roads were uncomfortably busy.
 Once we’d cleared Newcastle, the road opened up and it was a pleasant drive all the way up to Berwick.